leotard/sendit-astro-template/src/content/pages/index.md

     image: /images/feature/feature-card-three.png
     image_alt: Upload box
     title: Bill-Of-Materials
-    description: "Manufaturing products and need to track materials ?
+    description: "Assembling a product and need to track materials ?
 Flip got you covered.
 Just create the product and link all its materials and quantities required."
     button:
       link: /signup
       text: Try This Free